jstaf/onedriver/README.md

 fusermount -u mount
 ```

-A headless, Go-only binary can be built with `CGO_ENABLED=0 go build`.
+A headless, Go-only binary can be built with `CGO_ENABLED=0 go build ./cmd/onedriver`.
 Note
 that this build will not have any kind of GUI for authentication (follow the
 text instructions in the terminal).
 Though it's not officially supported,
 the headless build should work on macOS, BSD, and even Windows as long as you